joel-wenzel/ng-flowchart/README.md

 callbacks: NgFlowchart.Callbacks = {};

 constructor() {
-   this.callbacks.canMoveStep = this.canMoveStep;
+  //be sure to bind this to the callback if you want to access this classes context this.callbacks.canMoveStep = this.canMoveStep.bind(this);
-   this.callbacks.canAddStep = this.canAddStep;
+   this.callbacks.canAddStep = this.canAddStep.bind(this);
 }

 canMoveStep(dropEvent: NgFlowchart.DropEvent): boolean {